sebmellen/micro.blog/content/posts/2021/Feb/true-dreamers-follow-through.md

 title = "True Dreamers Follow Through"

 +++

 Don't let those people hold you back
 Who say they once were dreamers too
-And yet they found, as they grew
+But say they found, as they grew
 That dreams cannot be followed-through